2007 Men's EuroHockey Nations Challenge I

 The 2007 Men's EuroHockey Nations Challenge I was the 2nd edition of the EuroHockey Nations Challenge I, the third level of the European field hockey championships organized by the European Hockey Federation.
 It was held from 9 to 15 September 2007 in Kazan, Russia.

 The tournament also served as a qualifier for the 2009 Men's EuroHockey Nations Trophy, with the top two teams, Russia and Belarus, qualifying.
+As many as 89 goals were scored across the 14 matches of the tournament.

 Qualified teams

 The following six teams, shown with pre-tournament world rankings, competed in the tournament.

 Results

 All times are local (UTC+2).